a-bentofreire/abeamer/docs/sources/config-file.md

     }
 ```

-To load this config file use instead of `addAnimations`:
+To load this config file use the following instead of `addAnimations`:
 ```ts
 ABeamer.createStoryFromConfig('story.json',
   (story: ABeamer.Story) => {